-In our school we ensure that we follow Cheshire East's Multi-agency Practice Standards CE multi-agency practice standards 2016 to ensure that our work, on behalf of our children, is of a consistently good standard.
+In our school we ensure that we follow Cheshire East's Multi-agency Practice Standards to ensure that our work, on behalf of our children, is of a consistently good standard.
 We use these standards to challenge other workers on behalf of children where the standards are not being met.
+The Headteacher and the DSL are aware of the Cheshire East Escalation Procedure Escalation (cescp.org.uk).

-8.0 Concerns about a child- recording and reporting:
+8.0 Concerns about a child-recording and reporting:

 Our recording procedures are in line with those outlined in Cheshire East's "Recording and Reporting Guidance."
-September 2019; the Designated Safeguarding Lead and the Deputy Lead are aware of this document.
+2022; the Designated Safeguarding Lead and the Deputy Lead are aware of this document.

-Where a member of staff is concerned that a child is in immediate danger or is at risk of harm they should report this to the Designated Safeguarding Lead, or their Deputy, without delay.
+Where a member of staff is concerned that a child is in immediate danger or is at risk of harm, they should report this to the Designated Safeguarding Lead, or their Deputy, without delay.
 A written record should be made of these concerns as soon as possible following the disclosure/concern being raised; this must be on the same working day.